 Add your maple syrup and almond milk

-Mix until well combined
+Mix your egg or flax egg until well combined

 Next, add in your vanilla extract, salt, baking powder, baking soda until combined